Bouzov Castle

+Bouzov Castle (Hrad Bouzov) is a castle in Bouzov in the Olomouc Region of the Czech Republic.
+It is located on a hill above the village of Bouzov, about 28 km northwest of Olomouc.
+It was first mentioned in 1317.

 History

 Owners

-Bouzov was established at the turn of the 14th century with the purpose to watch over the trade route from Olomouc to Loštice.
+Bouzov was established in the second half of the 14th century with the purpose to watch over the trade route from Olomouc to Loštice.
+It was first mentioned in 1317.
 The minor aristocratic Bůz of Bludovec family were its first recorded owners from 1317 to 1339.
 The castle also takes its name from the family.
 Ownership of the castles was then changed, and the Lords of Kunštát were among the most important medieval owners.
-According to tradition, the Bouzov castle is often connected with name of the most famous member of this noble dynasty, Jiří z Poděbrady was born in Bouzov in 1420 and was crowned Czech King in 1458.
+According to tradition, the Bouzov castle is often connected with name of the most famous member of this noble dynasty, George of Poděbrady was born in Bouzov in 1420 and was crowned Czech King in 1458.
 His original title was Jiří of Kunštát and Bouzov.
 In 1558 the castle burned down, and lost much of its majestic quality.
-In the course of centuries there were several changes of proprietors; the castle was owned by the lords of Vildenberk, margrave Jošt, the Haugvic and the Pod Štatský families, and in 1696 the barony was bought by the grand master of the Teutonic Order, the Rhenish palsgrave Fanciscus Ludovicus.
+In the course of centuries there were several changes of proprietors; the castle was owned by the lords of Vildenberk, Margrave Jobst of Moravia, the Haugwitz and the Podstatzky families, and in 1696 the barony was bought by the grand master of the Teutonic Order, the Rhenish Pfalzgraf Francis Louis of Palatinate-Neuburg.

 Vildenberks period

-As various noble families changed possession of Bouzov, in a similar way also its appearance was changed from an early gothic castle to a Renaissance style.
+As various noble families changed possession of Bouzov, in a similar way also its appearance was changed from an early Gothic castle to a Renaissance style.
 In the time of the lords of Bouzov, the castle played mostly a defensive and guarding role.
 It probably consisted of a tower and rampart and wooden dwelling houses.
 The Vildenberks built a stony manor on the western side which was taller than the rampart.
 Already in the 14th century the castle was significantly widened - a settlement with outhouses was constructed with a ditch and circumvallation, rampart with a 200-foot-high (61 m tall) watchtower and a moat wall built around the castle.
 During the rule of the Kunštát family, the manor was fortified with a new connected rampart with two bastions, and the moat wall was rebuilt with five round bastions.
 Later a round gun-bastion was erected and the tallest watchtower was repaired.